VennDev/VRecommendSystem/backend/ai_server/README.md

 6. Commit your changes (`git commit -m 'Add amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE.txt](../../LICENSE.txt) file for details.

 ## Support